Skip to content

 Generate revenue journal entries and contract balances What are the journal entries for performance obligation satisfaction (revenue, contract asset, contract liability, accounts receivable) per IFRS 15.105-108 / ASC 606-10-45-1?
 Rules Engine Auditor

-Deterministic posting per IFRS 15.105-108 + ASC 606-10-45-1: (a) when performance obligation satisfied - debit accounts receivable / contract asset, credit revenue; (b) when payment received before satisfaction - debit cash, credit contract liability; (c) when satisfaction occurs after payment - debit contract liability, credit revenue; (d) when satisfaction occurs before payment - debit contract asset, credit revenue.
+Deterministic posting per IFRS 15.105-108 and ASC 606-10-45-1: (a) when performance obligation satisfied - debit accounts receivable / contract asset, credit revenue; (b) when payment received before satisfaction - debit cash, credit contract liability; (c) when satisfaction occurs after payment - debit contract liability, credit revenue; (d) when satisfaction occurs before payment - debit contract asset, credit revenue.
 Contract asset versus accounts receivable distinction: contract asset is conditional on something other than passage of time (e.g. completion of remaining performance obligations); accounts receivable is unconditional right to consideration.
-Disclosure under IFRS 15.116-118 + ASC 606-10-50-8: contract balances opening and closing, significant changes, revenue recognised in current period from prior-period contract liabilities
+Disclosure under IFRS 15.116-118 and ASC 606-10-50-8: contract balances opening and closing, significant changes, revenue recognised in current period from prior-period contract liabilities

 Decision Record